Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Security is built into each step of our process.
 Data handling, code deployment, configuration, and patch management each follow security best practices outlined in our security policies and SDLC.

-Our SDLC requires code review and approval for all changes, as well as a green build on all automated tests in our CI environment before deploy.
+Our SDLC requires code review and approval for all changes, as well as a green build on all automated tests in our CI environment before deployment.
 All developed code is reviewed manually and automatically tested for potential security vulnerabilities.
 We strive to follow OWASP (Open Web Application Security Project) best practices.

 Identified and confirmed security vulnerabilities go through an impact and risk assessment.
 Patches or other means of remediation are first deployed in a development environment, tested in staging, and then sent into production.